Albania player Mirlind Daku banned by UEFA for two Euro 2024 games after nationalist chants

 UEFA has a decision to make this year that could be very symbolic about the sport’s ability to unite, at a time when it blocks in its competition draw ceremonies any pairings of teams from Kosovo against Serbian or Bosnian opponents for security reasons.

-The Albanian and Serbian soccer federations have teamed up, despite opposition from many fans, in a bid to co-host the Under-21 Euros in 2027.
-The other candidates are Belgium and Turkey.
+The Albania-Serbia candidacy to co-host the Under-21 Euros in 2027 is competing against Belgium and Turkey.

 UEFA’s executive committee — which includes a vice president from Albania, Armand Duka — is scheduled to vote on the 2027 host in December.

-Associated Press write Llazar Semini in Tirana, Albania, contributed to this report.
+Associated Press writers Llazar Semini in Tirana, Albania, and James Ellingworth in Duesseldorf, Germany, contributed to this report.

 AP Euro 2024: https://apnews.com/hub/euro-2024